 SHUTTLES & PARKING

-Pre-Race shuttles are for full and half marathon participants wearing bibs only.
+Pre-Race shuttles are for Marathon and Half Marathon participants wearing bibs only.
 THIS WILL BE STRICTLY ENFORCED and random bag checks will be conducted.
 Starting line shuttles will run every five minutes from the following locations:

 - VALLEY RIVER INN (1000 Valley River Way, Eugene, OR) – Free parking available at the hotel and south east corner of the Valley River Center mall parking lot.

-- HILTON EUGENE (66 E. 6th Ave, Eugene, OR) – Shuttles load on the 7th St. side of the hotel.
-Free parking available downtown in city parking garages and streets on Sunday (see map below).
+- GRADUATE HOTEL (66 E. 6th Ave, Eugene, OR) – Shuttles load on the 7th St. side of the hotel.
+Free parking available downtown in city parking garages and streets on Sunday

 - HOLIDAY INN EXPRESS (3480 Hutton St., Springfield, OR) – Parking is not available at this shuttle stop.
 Participants staying in surrounding hotels or being dropped off may access this shuttle location.